John Tesh: Entertainment Tonight and television career

-His television career included a stint as a news anchor and reporter at WSM-TV (now WSMV-TV) in Nashville, Tennessee, in the 1970s, where he often covered the same stories as Oprah Winfrey, who worked at a competing Nashville station.
-From Nashville, Tesh shuffled to WTVD in Durham, North Carolina, then down to WFTV in Orlando, and finally up to New York's WCBS-TV, where, at age 22, he was their youngest reporter.
-In the fall of 1978, Tesh was a roving reporter for CBS during the 1978 New York City Marathon, which he ran and completed in 3:51:56.
-However, he became more well known when he co-hosted the television show Entertainment Tonight from 1986 to 1996.
+Tesh's television career included a stint as a news anchor and reporter at WSM-TV (now WSMV-TV) in Nashville, Tennessee, in the 1970s, where he often covered the same stories as Oprah Winfrey, who worked at a competing Nashville station.
+From Nashville, Tesh moved to WTVD in Durham, North Carolina, then to WFTV in Orlando, and finally to New York's WCBS-TV, where, at age 22, he was the youngest reporter.
+Tesh was a roving reporter for CBS during the 1978 New York City Marathon, which he ran and completed in 3:51:56.
+He became better known when he co-hosted the television show Entertainment Tonight from 1986 to 1996.

-Tesh also served as a sportscaster for CBS and later NBC, anchoring events such as the Tour de France bicycle race from 1983 through 1986 (Tesh has the distinction of being the anchor for the first American broadcast of this event), the US Open, and gymnastics at the 1992 and 1996 Summer Olympics.
+Tesh was also a sportscaster for CBS and later NBC, anchoring events such as the Tour de France bicycle race from 1983 through 1986 (he anchored the first American broadcast of that event), the US Open, and gymnastics at the 1992 and 1996 Summer Olympics.

-Tesh hosted the short-lived One on One with John Tesh talk show in 1991–92 on NBC daytime, and co-hosted the show John & Leeza from Hollywood with fellow Entertainment Tonight personality Leeza Gibbons from 1993 to 1994, also on NBC daytime.
-In 2014, Tesh returned to syndicated television in the series Intelligence for Your Life TV, based on his radio show.
+Tesh hosted the short-lived One on One with John Tesh daytime talk show in 1991–92 on NBC and co-hosted the show John & Leeza from Hollywood with fellow Entertainment Tonight personality Leeza Gibbons from 1993 to 1994, also on NBC daytime.
+In 2014, he returned to syndicated television in the series Intelligence for Your Life TV, based on his radio show.

 Tesh appeared in "The Icarus Factor", an episode of Star Trek: The Next Generation, playing a Klingon warrior.
 He also appeared as himself in a 1987 episode of the daytime serial Santa Barbara.